UllaRisager/Learn-with-Locals/_posts/2017-05-28-teach-your-mates-how-to-code.md

 Besides developing things and teaching others, he loves long boarding and learning how to play the guitar.

-##### Learn how Johnny taught his mates how to code and how they went from zero to hero in just less than half a year...
+##### Learn how Johnny taught his mates how to code and how they went from zero to hero in just less than half a year…

 ### &nbsp;

 #### **Where did the idea of teaching your friends come from**?

-“Half a year ago I had a conversation with my friend Szabi, who mentioned  that he would be interested in learning mobile programming.
+Half a year ago I had a conversation with my friend Szabi, who mentioned  that he would be interested in learning mobile programming.

 At the same time, my brother had also decided that he needed a career change, he told me that he could really imagine himself as a front-end developer…